 Some of the Wemmicks were new and shiny.
 Others were chipped and peeling.
 Every day in Wemmicksville, they all received stickers.
 Some got gold stars, while others were given gray dots.

 Punchinello, the main character, suddenly realized that only the pretty, shiny Wemmicks received the gold stars.
 He, and the others, got gray dots.
 So he decided he must not be worth very much.

-This simple kids story teaches profound lessons of unconditional love, healthy self esteem, and individual uniqueness.
-In one of the great Bible verses, Ephesians 2:10, we are reminded that God made us just the way He wanted us.
+This simple kids’ story teaches profound lessons of unconditional love, healthy self-esteem, and individual uniqueness.
+In Ephesians 2:10, Paul reminds us that God made us just the way He wanted us.
 And that we enjoy a special place in His plan.

 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”